wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 This is CarouFredSel library based Wordpress horizontal posts content slider.

 == Description ==

-Carousel horizontal posts content slider allows you to showcase your posts in a nice sliding manner.
-Slider can be customised in many ways.(category, posts order, Display content length, no of posts, featured image & much more).
+Carousel horizontal posts content slider is jQuery powered and carouFredsel library based slider.
+It allows you to showcase your posts in a nice sliding manner.
+It has plenty of user-friendly options to configure the slider easily.

 = Features of this plugin =
+*   Responsive.
+*   Transition effects.
+*   Navigation arrows, pagination.
 *   Short code available for pages.
-*   Light weight.
-*   Navigation arrows, pagination.
-*   Transition effects.
 *   Widget ready.
 *   Translation ready.
+*   SEO friendly.
 *   Support all browsers: Firefox, Chrome, IE, Safari etc.
 *   Separate css file to change the styles.

 Note: This plugin is provided as-is.
 Only critical bug fixes, future compatibility with WordPress versions and routine maintenance will be addressed in plugin updates.
-If you want additional support or access to more features, consider purchasing the premium version.
+If you want additional support or access to more features, please, consider purchasing the premium version.
 Thank you.

 = Carousel Horizontal Posts Content Slider - Premium =
 (Please, click [__here__](http://weaveapps.com/shop/wordpress-plugins/carousel-horizontal-posts-slider-wordpress-plugin/) to check the premium version.)